By Bob Stepno

 In “The Shot in the Dark Caper” an eagle-eyed editor named Woodrow Wilson spots a gun being fired in an apartment house window in the background of an unrelated news photo.
 He decides to put Spade on the payroll to get the story, a new twist on “investigative reporter.”
 (Spade does not get a byline, and seems disappointed at being credited as “staff.”)

-In the January 1950 episode “Mr. Victor’s Daughter,” wise-cracking detective Richard Diamond’s client is newspaper owner who wants to expose a numbers racket, but a gangster plans to use the publisher’s daughter for leverage.
+So far I haven’t heard any Diamond episodes with newspaper reporters getting a big part, but in the January 1950 “Mr. Victor’s Daughter,” wise-cracking detective Diamond’s client is a newspaper owner who wants to expose a numbers racket, but a gangster plans to use the publisher’s daughter for leverage.

 The long-running “Yours Truly, Johnny Dollar” series put the Hartford-based insurance investigator on the case of an old newspaper reporter friend in November, 1956.
 Called “The Big Scoop Matter,” it has a couple of common newspaper-drama themes: a reporter with a failed marriage, and a risky news assignment that puts his life in danger.